 Our Gift and Deposit collections were created by individuals in their professional and personal lives and include those of Joseph Lister, James Young Simpson, Henry Duncan Littlejohn, Elsie Inglis and the Scottish Women’s Hospitals, John and Charles Bell, Robert Knox, Joseph Bell, Henry Wade and Arthur Conan Doyle, to name a few.
 Our clinical case books and lecture notes include those of Thomas Annandale, John Gregory, William Cullen, William Fergusson, James Syme and Professors Alexander Monro (Primus, Secundus & Tertius).

-As of November 2018 we have uploaded nearly 3000 images.
+As of September 2019 we have uploaded 5000 images.
 However, this is a growing resource and we will continually add new digitised collections so please do keep checking back!